samanthalclarke/USYD-Beamer-Theme/README.md

 Created by: Samantha Clarke

 Current Version: 0.1

 Updated: 5 May 2017

 Based on: BerlinFU theme (http://www.mi.fu-berlin.de/w/Mi/BeamerTemplateCorporateDesign) and Seth Brown's bunsen theme (http://www.drbunsen.org/home/2011/11/2/designing-a-custom-beamer-template-theme-for-presentations.html).

-I recommend using the BerlinFU color and font themes.
-Please download these from the BerlinFU Beamer Template website.

 Please see the example.pdf and example.tex to get an idea of what the theme looks like.